Read Kate Nasser's Blog

 Submitted by: Ian T.

-9. I’m still fuming from my experience with Travelocity/ABC Airline this morning.
+9. I’m still fuming from my experience with an online site for booking airfares this morning..
 Woke up sick as a dog, needing to catch a flight at 7:00.
-I’ve probably booked one hundred flights with Travelocity and I have always paid the $20.00 insurance if changes ever come up, including unexpected illness.
+I’ve probably booked one hundred flights through this company’s site and I have always paid the $20.00 insurance if changes ever come up, including unexpected illness.
 I have never actually used this insurance but was happy to have it until I was told from ABC Airline: “I’m sorry, there’s nothing we can do for you.”
-And, then again from Travelocity, “I’m sorry, there’s nothing we can do for you.”
+And, then again from online booking site, “I’m sorry, there’s nothing we can do for you.”
 Lesson learned.
-Don’t buy Travelocity’s insurance.
-Or, better yet, avoid Travelocity.
+Don’t buy insurance from an online booking site or better yet avoid this one altogether.

 Submitted by: Anonymous